koalamer/vsc-labeled-bookmarks/README.md

 * export to another storage location: export selected bookmark groups into another storage location.
 * import from another storage location: extends your current set of bookmarks with those loaded from the specified file.

+The current set of bookmarks is written into persistent storage with some delay to reduce the number of writes.
+The first delay and the consecutive write intervals can be modified in the settings.

 ### Display Options

 * Hide / unhide bookmark icons (might be necessary to set a breakpoint on a line that also has a bookmark): `ctrl+alt+b h`